Overv/VulkanTutorial/06_Texture_mapping/00_Images.md

 The last three pairs of parameters reference arrays of pipeline barriers of the three available types: memory barriers, buffer memory barriers, and image memory barriers like the one we're using here.
+Note that we're not using the `VkFormat` parameter yet, but we'll be using that one for special transitions in the depth buffer chapter.

 ## Copying images